-Any stockholder of record may revoke his or her proxy before it is exercised by (1) sending written notice to Jay R. Hervey, Vice President, Secretary and General Counsel, Bassett Furniture Industries, Incorporated, Post Office Box 626, Bassett, Virginia 24055, (2) timely delivering a valid, later-dated proxy or (3) by attending the meeting and electing to vote in person.
+Any stockholder of record may revoke his or her proxy before it is exercised by (1) sending written notice to Jay R. Hervey, Vice President, Secretary and General Counsel, Bassett Furniture Industries, Incorporated, Post Office Box 626, Bassett, Virginia 24055, (2) timely delivering a valid, later-dated proxy or (3) by voting electronically during the meeting.
 Any beneficial owner of common stock may revoke his or her proxy before it is exercised by contacting his or her bank, broker or other stockholder of record and submitting revised voting instructions.
 Proxies received by the Company that are in proper form will be voted as set forth on the proxy at the meeting or any adjournment of the meeting.
-If your shares are held in street name with your broker or by a nominee and you wish to vote in person at the meeting, you will need to obtain a legal proxy from your broker or nominee who is the stockholder of record with respect to your shares and provide that legal proxy at the meeting.
+If your shares are held in street name with your broker or by a nominee, you may not vote your shares electronically or ask questions at the virtual meeting unless you obtain a legal proxy from your broker or nominee who is the stockholder of record with respect to your shares.